These 20-Minute Instant Pot Chicken Burrito Bowls are a healthy, easy and flavourful dinner idea made with simple ingredients!

 Instructions

 - Dump all ingredients in the order in which they are listed (except for toppings) in Instant Pot.
-Ensure you add rice on top of everything else and push it down so it's slightly under the liquid or rice will burn the bottom of the pot.
+Ensure you add rice on top of everything else and gently stir it in to the liquids on the very top.
+Do NOT stir the entire mixture way down to the bottom, you just want to ensure the rice is covered by liquid.
+If you stir the entire mixture, you may get the burn message.

 - Set to manual and pressure cook on high for 4 minutes.
 Instant Pot will take about 10 minutes to pre-heat and then the 4 minutes to cook.